 At work, one of the biggest enemies of originality is groupthink, i.e. the tendency to follow the majority instead of embracing diversity.
 The book explains how you can (a) build a culture that promotes diversity and creativity, (b) foster dissent and divergent thinking, and (c) create channels to invite questions and feedback to expand your range of perspectives and options.

 Adam Grant uses a wide range of detailed stories and case studies—from business ideas to social change and politics—to explain the key concepts and insights about originality, before ending the book with list of action recommendations for individuals, leaders, parents and teachers.
-In our full summary, we distill the main insights, actionable tips and outline several key examples to illustrate these ideas.
-Do get a copy of the book or our Originals book summary bundle, or check out more resources, details and do a free originality assessment at www.adamgrant.net.
+You can get the book here or check out more resources, details and do a free originality assessment at adamgrant.net.

 Make your own creative breakthroughs today!